 Fees will be payable for applications and conditions may be attached.

-It costs £119.00 plus a veterinary fee to apply for or renew an animal boarding licence.
+It costs £175.00 plus a veterinary fee to apply for animal boarding licence.
+Licence renewal costs £150.

 How to apply